Background pattern

 • weakness.

-Very rare (may affect up to 1 in 10,000 people)(may affect up to 1 in 10,000 people)
+Very rare(may affect up to 1 in 10,000 people)

-• intestinal angioedema: swelling in the intestine that presents symptoms such as abdominal pain, nausea, vomiting, and diarrhea.
+• intestinal angioedema: swelling in the intestine that presents with symptoms such as abdominal pain, nausea, vomiting, and diarrhea.

-Frequency not known (cannot be estimated from available data):
+Frequency not known (cannot be estimated from the available data):

 • muscle pain (myalgia).

 The frequency of some side effects may vary depending on your condition.
-For example, certain side effects such as dizziness and reduction in kidney function were observed less frequently in adult patients treated for high blood pressure than in adult patients treated for heart failure or after a recent heart attack.
+For example, certain side effects such as dizziness and reduced kidney function were observed less frequently in adult patients treated for high blood pressure than in adult patients treated for heart failure or after a recent heart attack.

 Side effects in children and adolescents are similar to those observed in adults.

-Reporting side effects
+Reporting of side effects

-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-5. PRESAR Storage
+5. Storing PRESAR

 Store below 30°C.

-Keep this medication out of sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the carton after EXP.
+The expiry date refers to the last day of the month shown.

-6. Content of the packaging and additional information
+6. Contents of the pack and other information

-Composition of PRESAR320 mg buccal dispersible tablets
+Composition of PRESAR320 mg orodispersible tablets

-Appearance of the product and content of the packaging
+Appearance and packaging

-Marketing authorization holderandManufacturer
+Marketing authorization holder and manufacturer

 Meiji Pharma Spain, S.A.